nicheface/variable-print/README.md

 Variable Print, customize variable printing for any programming language with the ability to modify settings in the extension.

-english

 ## Usage Instructions

 Select the variables you want to print and press the keyboard shortcut or enter the command:

 - Keyboard Shortcut for Windows and macOS: `ctrl+alt+p`
 - Command in the Command Palette: `Print Selected Variable`

 Supports printing multiple variables in a single line (separated by commas or spaces) and printing multiple variables across multiple lines.
 Note that multi-selection with Ctrl is not supported.